-Most of the sofas in our ranges come in various sizes, increasing in half-seat increments from a 1.5 seater sofa to a 3-seater sofa, meaning that, regardless of the size of your room, you have plenty of options.
+Most of the sofas in our collection come in various sizes, which means that, regardless of the size of your room, you have plenty of options to choose from.
 Our modular sets can, of course, become as large as you like.

 If you’ve measured up, but still aren’t sure if a sofa is the right size for your space—you don’t want it to either dominate, or be dwarfed by, a room—there’s a simple way to judge the size visually.
 Using newspaper, cut out the footprint (length and depth) of the sofa you’re considering and lay this down on the floor of the room where you plan to place it.
 Alternatively, you can outline the sofa’s area using masking tape.
 Whichever method you choose, this will help you to see if you have enough space to walk around the model you’re looking at, as well as check that you can open nearby doors and closets.
 Don’t forget to check there’s space around radiators, fireplaces, and other pieces of furniture, such as lamps and side tables.

 Also take the time to measure and check the following:

 • Height: can you still open any nearby windows?
 Does it obstruct any shelves?

 • Depth: this rarely changes, but is important if you’re buying for a small room.

 • The packaged size: will the sofa fit through your door frames or a stairway?
 Are the legs removable?
 Be sure to check the access requirements, as you may need to opt for a smaller size to allow for this.